Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Cheaderfiles.md

 <br>

-Now you must make a header file, b.h
+Now you must make a header file, b.h, and then you can compile them like this: